Internship Information and Resources

 This option is chosen most often (although not exclusively) by students focusing on macroeconomic/international phenomena.

-Students choosing this option must work at least 160 hours for the organization, and must register Econ 696 (Graduate Internship) for 2 units during the summer.
+Students choosing this option must work at least 160 hours for the organization.

 All internships must have a faculty supervisor who will approve the proposed internship and confirm when it has been satisfactorily completed.